Nesvilab/FragPipe/docs/tutorial_tmt-2plexes.md

 ### Load the data
-For this tutorial, we will download the ready-to-use dataset as a .zip file.
-Download the compressed folder ‘tmt-phospho-raw.zip’ from [Dropbox](https://www.dropbox.com/sh/td1vzhuai1ghc8x/AACaHKH0ez9QybXpuuB7EDtca?dl=0) and unzip it.
-These files have been selected from the larger CPTAC dataset, converted to .mzML format (from .raw, [conversion tutorial here](https://fragpipe.nesvilab.org/docs/tutorial_convert.html)), and organized into subfolders by plex (two high-pH fractions per plex/folder) with corresponding TMT channel annotation files.
+For this tutorial, we will download `01CPTAC_CCRCC_P_JHU_20171106_LUMOS_f01.raw`, `01CPTAC_CCRCC_P_JHU_20171106_LUMOS_f02.raw`, `02CPTAC_CCRCC_P_JHU_20171108_LUMOS_f01.raw`, and `02CPTAC_CCRCC_P_JHU_20171108_LUMOS_f02.raw` from [CPTAC data portal](https://cptac-data-portal.georgetown.edu/study-summary/S050) and convert them to .mzML format (from .raw, [conversion tutorial here](https://fragpipe.nesvilab.org/docs/tutorial_convert.html)), and organized into subfolders by plex (two high-pH fractions per plex/folder) with corresponding TMT channel annotation files.
 The file organization is shown below, where 'TMT-P-01s' and 'TMT-P-02s' are the two plexes and ‘f01’ and ‘f02’ indicate two fractions of the same 10-plex.
 Different plexes must be organized into separate, uniquely-named folders as shown in this example.

 ![](https://raw.githubusercontent.com/Nesvilab/FragPipe/gh-pages/images/tmt-2plexes-filesetup.png)